Political positions of Donald Trump: Video game violence

 Trump has voiced his opposition to video game violence.
 After it was erroneously reported that the Sandy Hook shooter frequently played violent video games, Trump tweeted, "Video game violence & glorification must be stopped—it is creating monsters!"

 After the 2019 El Paso shooting, Trump said in a speech, "We must stop the glorification of violence in our society.
 This includes the gruesome and grisly video games that are now commonplace.
 It is too easy today for troubled youth to surround themselves with a culture that celebrates violence.
 We must stop or substantially reduce this and it has to begin immediately."

 Online gambling

 Trump supports online gambling, based on the following reasoning: "This has to happen because many other countries are doing it and like usual the U.S. is just missing out."

+Pardons

+Trump has said multiple times that if he were reelected in 2024, he would pardon participants in the January 6 United States Capitol attack.

+On January 20, 2025, Upon assuming the presidency again, Trump issued roughly 1,500 pardons and 14 commutations to people charged in connection to the January 6 United States Capitol attack.